NEW DARLING OF MARKETING: RETAIL MEDIA

 Patrick Gales, SVP, Infillion

-Companies can now buy into large retail media networks (RMN) like Amazon, Walmart and Target (Roundel) who have leveraged their first party data to create advertising platforms across online and in-store channels that allow brands to be seen by humans who are already in shopping mode.
-They offer advertisers online and in-store formats like display, onsite search, recommendation engines, and in-store radio.
+Companies can now invest in powerful RMNs from Amazon, Walmart, and Target (Roundel).
+These retailers have effectively leveraged their first-party data to create robust advertising platforms across both online and in-store channels, ensuring brands reach consumers who are already in shopping mode.
+They provide advertisers with diverse formats, including online display ads, onsite search, recommendation engines, and in-store radio.

 RetailMedia_cannes_BethAnnKaminkow_Web2_Web3_FarFromTimid_brandagency_contentagency

-Let’s look at how the progress we’ve made in diversity, web 3, and customer centricity can be weaved into retail media.
+Let’s explore how the progress in diversity, web 3, and customer-centricity can be integrated into retail media.

 Diversity